eerimoq/moblin/README.rst

 Ideas/plan
 ==========

+- Show two cameras at the same time.

+- Use lossy video format?
+More effecient?

+- Always receive sampels from all mics for smoother transition between mics?

+- Optionally disable wide angle lens (use dual camera).

 - A list of usernames whos messages will not get displayed on screen.

 - Rework zoom.
 Fine tune similar to builtin camera app.